turingschool/career-development-curriculum-site/resources/terminal_directions.md

 - [ ] **Polished draft of resume**
 - [ ] **Preferred Locations**
 - [ ] **Previous Industries**
+   - [ ] Limit to 5 previous industries.
+If you are concerned about this, please reach out to your Career Specialists.
 - [ ] **Skills**
 - [ ] At least **2 projects**
    - [ ] Show variety: paired, team, individual